-When it comes to Maldives island resorts, visitors are spoilt for choice.
+When it comes to Maldives resorts, visitors are spoilt for choice.
 So much so that it can be difficult to pick one.
-Here’s our definitive guide to the best luxury hotels in the Maldives for your getaway to paradise.
+Don’t miss this definitive guide to the best luxury hotels in the Maldives for your getaway to paradise.

-It’s difficult to believe it now, but Baros Maldives was only the third resort in the Maldives when it opened in 1973.
+It’s difficult to believe it now, but Baros Maldives was only the third Maldives resort when it opened in 1973.
 This small coral island is ringed with a sandy beach and comes with its own house reef mere metres off the coastline.

 Guests transfer to Male via speedboat, meaning that you can touch down and be in your private villa in a matter of moments.